About the course

 About the training provider

-Trent Valley Teaching School alliance TVTSA has been successfully running school direct programmes across primary and secondary phases in many schools and academies over the last 5 years.
+Trent Valley Teaching School alliance TVTSA has been successfully running school direct programmes across primary and secondary phases in many schools and academies over since 2012.
 Some of our original cohort are now mentors for the current school direct trainees.
 The employment rate for our trainees is extremely high, with over half of each cohort being recruited directly into TVTSA partner schools.

 Tuxford Academy an Ofsted outstanding academy as well as a designated OLEVI centre of excellence is the lead school for TVTSA, it is based in North Nottinghamshire and is a very popular rural school.
-TVTSA have 7 secondary schools and over 35 primary schools in the alliance and these are all quality assured by TVTSA and are located in and around Nottinghamshire.
+TVTSA have a number of secondary schools and over 35 primary schools in the alliance and these are all quality assured by TVTSA and are located in and around Nottinghamshire.

 Our strengths are that we are a small teaching school alliance so we are able to work closely with the trainees, schools and the universities to constantly improve our offer.
-Also that we allow you, the trainee teacher, to choose the school you would like to train in.
-TVTSA support the school and carry out the interview in the school, allowing relationships to be forged early on, and meaning you know which schools you will be training in from the moment of interview.
+We allow you, the trainee teacher, to choose the school you would like to train in.
+TVTSA support the school as well as completing the interview in the school, allowing relationships to be forged early on, meaning you know which school you will be training in from the moment of interview.

 Please visit our webpage www.tvtsa.co.uk and click “get into teaching”.
 Or for any questions email email@example.com.
 We also run a series of school experience days, these can be found on our website.